CHRISTMAS TREE CUTTING NOT ALLOWED ON MOUNT CHARLESTON

 Allstate Insurance Company opened a new North Las Vegas office at 1527 W. Craig Road last month.

 The office, independently owned and operated by Angela Terteryan, will offer bilingual auto, property and life insurance services, and comes as part of a company push to open 20 new agencies across the state by the end of the year.

 LIBRARY DISTRICT PLANS ANNUAL SHOES FOR CHILDREN DRIVE

 The Las Vegas-Clark County Library District plans to host its 19th annual Shoes for Children Drive and Benefit Performances at 7 p.m.
 Dec.
 13 and 2 p.m.
 Dec.
 14 at the West Las Vegas Library, 951 W. Lake Mead Blvd.

 Admission is one new pair of children’s athletic shoes sized to fit preschoolers to high school youths.
-Donations will also be accepted at all library branches through Dec.
+Donations also will be accepted at all library branches through Dec.
 23.

 For more information, call 702-507-3989.

 North Las Vegas City Council members unanimously OK’d the appointment of a new library director and interim fire chief last month, stamping interim City Manager Jeff Buchanan’s picks for each of the spots filled at a Nov.
 6 City Council meeting.